RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Need higher authority to evaluate
   - Duty owed to a third party
     - A promise to perform an act which the promisor is under an existing duty to a third party to perform may constitute good consideration.
-      - A’s promise to B to perform a duty which A is already contractually obliged to perform for C
+      - A's promise to B to perform a duty which A is already contractually obliged to perform for C
         - May = consideration
   - Pao On v Lau Yiu Long
     - Pao On v Lau Yiu Long [1980] AC 614